nandorocker/evenly-web/_jobs/android-developer.md

 - At least basic knowledge of git or another DVCS.
 - Development experience with at least one other environment (Web, iOS, etc.)
 - An eye for user interfaces and design is also highly appreciated.

+**Note:** This is an on site, full time position.
+Remote or freelance work is not possible.